rage/tmc-vscode/CONTRIBUTING.md

 You can also build the extension by running `npm run webpack` or `npm run webpack:watch`.

-**NOTE!** If editing type definitions

-You need to kill the webpackBuild task by going to terminal tab and pressing the recycle bin or <kbd>CTRL + C</kbd> and then start the extension again by pressing `F5`

-**NOTE!** Running multiple instances of VSCode can interfere with this process.
-If you experience strange behaviour when running the extension, make sure there are no other instances of VSCode running.

 ## Testing

 ### Unit tests